kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 It would also complicate debuggability of the feature.

-We decide to keep the label immutable, at least for [Beta](#beta), we will re-evaluate the decision for [GA](#ga).
+We decide to keep the field immutable, at least for [Alpha](#alpha), we will re-evaluate the decision for [Beta](#beta).

 #### Use for MultiKueue

-The "managed-by" label is going to be added by a dedicated MultiKueue webhook for Jobs created by users, and the Jobs remain suspended until ready to run.
+The "managedBy" field is going to be added by a dedicated MultiKueue webhook for Jobs created by users, and the Jobs remain suspended until ready to run.
 Once the job is ready to run its mirror copy is created on a selected worker cluster.
-Note that the mirror copy differs from the Job on the management cluster as it does not have the "managed-by" label (removed), and will have different UIDs.
+Note that the mirror copy differs from the Job on the management cluster as it does not have the "managedBy" field (removed), and will have different UIDs.

 When the job is running it is unsuspended (both on the management and the worker